Biology

 -

-Pisciculture: Rearing of fishes.
+Pisciculture: rearing of fishes.

 -

-Phycology: Study of algae.
+Phycology: The study of algae.

 -

-Pediatrics: Branch of medicine dealing with children.
+Paediatrics: Branch of medicine dealing with children.

 -

-Parasitology: Study of parasites.
+Parasitology: The study of parasites.

 -